stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### ``+ Independent work``

-- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the dedicated Hive page. *Read and engage the work of your peers there as well*
+- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the week's Hive page. *Read and engage the work of your peers there as well*

 #### `+ In-class work`

 - <i class="fa fa-question-circle"></i> Question of the Day™
-- <i class="fa fa-bullhorn"></i> Discuss readings.
+- <i class="fa fa-bullhorn"></i> Discuss reading.

 #### `+ Due`

 {{< hint note >}}

-- <i class="fa fa-bullseye"></i>  Submit an end-of-week reflection to your [Author Page](https://journeys.dartmouth.edu/alantaylor/).
+- <i class="fa fa-bullseye"></i>  Submit an end-of-week reflection to your [Author Page](/courses/writing-3/wr3-syllabus/#4-author-page).

 {{< /hint >}}